mraiser/flow/README.md

 sacrifices some of Rust\'s usual strictness (using a global heap and dynamic typing) to gain flexibility, while still leveraging Rust\'s strengths in FFI, speed, and safety for multi-language support.
-The concurrency model is cooperative and data-driven---multiple languages run in the same event loop and thread, unless they are explicitly threaded out.
+The concurrency model is cooperative and data-driven\-\--multiple languages run in the same event loop and thread, unless they are explicitly threaded out.
 The design emphasizes that data is the primary carrier of state (fitting a dataflow paradigm), and everything from memory